cesinco/Julia_Martingale/README.md

 | Accumulated   | $1      | $2      | $1      | ($1)     | $3      | $2      | $4      | $3      | $1      | ($3)      | $5       |

-The American Roullette wheel contains 38 slots, numbered 1 through 36 where these numbers are distributed among red and black colors, and two additional slots 0 and double 0, colored green.
+The American Roulette wheel contains 38 slots, numbered 1 through 36 where these numbers are distributed among red and black colors, and two additional slots 0 and double 0, colored green.
 This means that in American Roulette (where the House always wins on the green-colored slots 0 and 00), the payout of 2:1 happens with odds of 38:18, giving the House a slight advantage on each spin.

 ## The Experiments